-When you cast the spell—and as a bonus action on each of your turns thereafter—you can choose a point you can see within 18 meters.
+When you cast the spell—and as an action on each of your turns thereafter—you can choose a point you can see within 18 meters.
 A bolt of lightning flashes down from the cloud to that point.
 Each creature within 1.5 meters of that point must make a Reflex saving throw.

 On a successful save, it takes half as much damage.